AnicetNgrt/flore1/README.md

 ### <a name="engine-pic_to_textasset"></a>🧰 pic_to_textAsset [method](#engine-methods)
 ##### - Description:
 Opens, rescale if needed, and gathers the color palette for a picture with the `Pillow` library, and then converts it to an array of strings called a "building manual".
-Then it calls [`Engine.TextAsset(building_manual)`](#Engine.TextAsset) and returns the Asset resulting from this.
+Then it calls [`Graphics.TextAsset(building_manual)`](#Engine.TextAsset) and returns the Asset resulting from this.
 - Compatible with `.png`, `.jpg`, `.jpeg`, static `.gif`, and `.svg` pictures.
 - Putting a rgb code that is not part of your picture's color palette is the appropriate way of telling the engine that this picture has no transparency.
 - Letting the `new_size` argument as `"AUTO"` will resize the picture so it fits within 128x128px.